-Philadelphia Country Club is home to a tradition that started in 1890 when a group of prominent Philadelphians, led by John C. Bullitt, came together to create what would become the finest Country Club in the Tri-state area.
+Philadelphia Country Club is home to a tradition that began in 1890 when a group of prominent Philadelphians, led by John C. Bullitt, came together to create what would become the finest Country Club in the Tri-state area.
 Philadelphia Country Club is highly regarded throughout the area, and in the Country Club community, as a premier club.

 Once referred to only as “the Country Club”, Philadelphia Country Club, originally located at the Belmont Plateau in Philadelphia, has maintained and expanded its deep-rooted Main Line tradition, keeping with standards found only in the finest clubs in North America.
 At its inception, Philadelphia Country Club had a focus on Polo, the more traditional sport of the time, which is why our symbol remains a horse head.